-- 69. Section 11(2) provides that a warrant under section 12 is required to authorise the use of force to enter premises under section 11(1).
-A warrant can only authorise the use of reasonable force, and authority to use force does not amount to a requirement to use force if force turns out not to be required following the granting of the warrant. - 70.
-Section 12(1) provides that such a warrant may be granted by a sheriff, a summary sheriff or a justice of the peace, on an application made by the Scottish Ministers (subsection (2)).
+- 74. Section 11(2) provides that a warrant under section 12 is required to authorise the use of force to enter premises under section 11(1).
+A warrant can only authorise the use of reasonable force, and authority to use force does not amount to a requirement to use force if force turns out not to be required following the granting of the warrant. - 75.
+Section 12(1) provides that such a warrant may be granted by a sheriff or, a summary sheriff on an application made by the Scottish Ministers (subsection (2)).
 The authorisation provided by a warrant is authorisation to use reasonable force in accordance with the terms of the warrant (subsection (1)).
-Subsection (3) sets out the matters as to which the sheriff, summary sheriff or justice of the peace requires to be satisfied in order to grant the warrant, while subsection (4) also requires notice of intention to apply for a warrant to have been given to the occupier of the premises in order for the warrant to be granted in certain types of case.
-Circumstances in which a warrant authorising the use of force to enter premises might be granted include entry having been refused or the premises being unoccupied (subsection (3)(b)).

-71. Under subsection (5), a warrant ceases to have effect on the earlier of two events occurring - either the purpose for which the warrant was granted being fulfilled, or an expiry date specified in the warrant being reached.
+Subsection (3) sets out the matters as to which the sheriff or summary sheriff requires to be satisfied in order to grant the warrant, while subsection (4) also requires notice of intention to apply for a warrant to have been given to the occupier of the premises in order for the warrant to be granted in certain types of case.
+Circumstances in which a warrant authorising the use of force to enter premises might be granted include entry having been refused or the premises being unoccupied (subsection (3)(b)). - 76.
+Under subsection (5), a warrant ceases to have effect on the earlier of two events occurring either the purpose for which the warrant was granted being fulfilled, or an expiry date specified in the warrant being reached.